Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 Thousands of colorful lights at the Field of Lights in Paso Robles.

 And yes, you get to walk through this self-guided tour wandering among the remarkable surroundings of sparkling lights!
-All of the thousands of lights are powered by solar so that makes it even better to see.

 There are even options to purchase food and drinks if you want to sit down and take in the beauty of the magical lights…